National Match Spectator Events

 If you need assistance in finding your way around or locating the time and place of a match or event, stop by the National Matches Welcome Center in Building 3 (center of the V-shaped arcade building at the east end of Lawrence Road).
 All competitors and visitors are required to check in at the Welcome Center to receive their Welcome Packet (CMP competitors will also receive their Competitor Packets).

-Plan to visit the CMP Marksmanship Center while you’re here.
+Plan to visit our newly renovated CMP Marksmanship Center while you’re here.
 Our 80-point indoor, climate-controlled air gun range is a state-of-the-art 10-meter shooting venue that’s on par with Olympic ranges around the world.
 Try your hand at sporter air rifle or the new National Match Air Rifle (AR15 clone).
-The range is open to the public and re-entry matches will be held throughout the National Matches.
+The CMP Marksmanship Center also hosts the National Match Air Gun Events The range is open to the public and re-entry matches will be held throughout the National Matches.
 It’s a great, low-cost way to experience competitive marksmanship.
 The range is normally open on Tuesday and Thursday evenings and air gun rental is just $5.

 Camp Perry History Tours